 Woman Killed In Alligator Attack While Protecting Dog

 South Carolina authorities confirmed the incident was the first fatal alligator attack in decades.
 There has only been one reported death related to an alligator in the past 42 years.
 In 2016 a lady wandered off from a nursing home, where she was later found deceased in a pond with bite marks all over her body.
 Unfortunately, there were no witnesses, which is why the Beaufort County Sheriff’s Office doesn’t know whether she was attacked and then dragged into the pond or she fell and was then bitten.

-The South Carolina Department of Natural Resources is urging people not to feed any alligator to avoid these situations and to be aware of their surrounding if they live in an alligator-friendly habitat.
-This includes any body of freshwater in the Low Country region.
+The South Carolina Department of Natural Resources is urging people not to feed any alligators to avoid these situations and to be aware of their surrounding if they live in an alligator-friendly habitat.
+This includes any body of fresh water in the Low Country region.
 If someone does see an alligator approaching them, they should walk backward and back away from it as soon as they can.

 Editors Note: This article was originally published on August 20, 2018.